 -Owning what you wear.
 Wear things that make you feel comfortable and attractive.
 It can affect how you feel AND how others view you.

 -Positive feedback.
 It can feel really good to get a compliment from someone else, but you don’t have to wait around for other people.
 Check yourself out in the mirror and tell yourself what you like about yourself, tell yourself you look good.
 I think many of us automatically criticize our bodies, but for every criticism try to point out two things you LOVE about your body.
 And one trick I always do: SMILE when you look at yourself in the mirror!
-It really affects what you see!posted about 5 years ago
+It really affects what you see!posted over 5 years ago

 Confidence came slow to me; I spent most of my teenaged years struggling with weight and acne, always feeling that I didn’t measure up to other people.
 Part of confidence for me was becoming comfortable with myself, and accepting what I’ve been born with.
 I don’t know that I’ve altogether “embraced” my flaws yet, but I don’t hound myself over them because other people usually don’t see them at all.

 Find something about your personality, appearance, or other facet of self that you really enjoy and can be proud of, and play that up.
-For me, confidence has been wearing bright colors regardless of skintone/figure flattery, because I honestly enjoy them, and I see it as a display of my very colorful personality (and vocabulary…).posted about 5 years ago
+For me, confidence has been wearing bright colors regardless of skintone/figure flattery, because I honestly enjoy them, and I see it as a display of my very colorful personality (and vocabulary…).posted over 5 years ago

 Sounds like you’re in a rut.
 Here are a few steps to creating confidence in the mirror: